scribe-org/Organization/WIKIDATAGUIDE.md

 Another interesting part of SPARQL is that it's also an HTTP transport protocol, so federated queries can also be written that access distributed resources across multiple different SPARQL endpoints.
 In this way [Wikidata](https://www.wikidata.org/) can be linked to other [Wikibase](https://wikiba.se/) instances or other databases within the linked open data infrastructure.

 Note that there are also [aggregation functions](https://en.wikibooks.org/wiki/SPARQL/Aggregate_functions) for SPARQL as in any query language.
-We're not going to cover them in this document as they're not important for Scribe, but please look into them to broaden your understanding!
+The only usage of aggregation functions for Scribe is [check_language_data.sparql](https://github.com/scribe-org/Scribe-Data/blob/main/src/scribe_data/check_language_data.sparql) within [Scribe-Data](https://github.com/scribe-org/Scribe-Data).
+This query allows us to get the totals for categories of words like nouns, verbs and others on a per language basis.
+The results allow the team to check the overall coverage for the language within [Wikidata](https://www.wikidata.org/) lexemes to prioritize which languages to implement next.

 <a id="first-queries"></a>